Tarot Birth Cards

 Meditate on the imagery.
 Choose one of your birth cards and study its imagery in detail — the colors, the posture of any figures, the background elements, the overall mood.
 Close your eyes and step into the card.
 What does the landscape feel like?
 What does the figure say to you?
 This kind of visual meditation builds a personal relationship with the card that goes deeper than any textbook interpretation.

 Track your personal year card.
 Your birth cards are fixed, but your personal year card changes annually.
-To calculate it, add your birth month and day to the current year the same way you calculated your birth cards.
-For example, if your birthday is March 7 and the current year is 2026: 3 + 7 + 2026 = 2036, then 2 + 0 + 3 + 6 = 11, which corresponds to Justice.
+To calculate it, break your birth month, day, and the current year into two-digit numbers and add them — the same way you calculated your birth cards.
+For example, if your birthday is March 7 and the current year is 2026: 03 + 07 + 20 + 26 = 56, then 5 + 6 = 11, which corresponds to Justice.
 This gives you a Major Arcana card that flavors your year, and comparing it to your birth cards reveals how your fixed nature interacts with your current chapter.

 Notice the tension.
 Every birth card pair contains a creative tension — two energies that don't resolve neatly into one.
 That tension is the point.
 Instead of trying to "be" one card more than the other, notice how they alternate in your life.
 Some seasons you'll lean heavily into one energy.
 Other seasons, the other card comes forward.
 Neither is better.
 The pair works as a whole.